robertbraeutigam/scan/README.md

 devices have a static key pair, the public part of which identifies the device uniquely and securely on the network.
 There can be at most one logical connection between any two devices, because the unordered pair of public static keys uniquely identifies a logical connection.
-Note however, that one TCP/IP connection can tunnel more than one logical connection.
+Note however, that one TCP connection can tunnel more than one logical connection.

 If any parties to a communication encounter any errors in the protocol or interpretation of messages they must immediately close the logical connection.
-If the logical connection is the only one in the "physical" TCP/IP connection, that needs to be closed instead.
+If the logical connection is the only one in the "physical" TCP connection, that needs to be closed instead.
 If not, a close message needs to be sent.

 The initiating party must not retry opening connections more often than 60 times / minute, but may implement any heuristics